-Unconventional hydrocarbon reserves including shale, tight oil & gas, and CBM dominated the global hydraulic fracturing industry accounting for over 75% of the total revenue in 2015.
-With the advent of the shale boom in the U.S., the sector emerged as the largest application segment.
-Shale gas is expected to grow at a CAGR of 9.8% from 2016 to 2024 to reach a net worth of USD 27.35 billion by 2020.
+Growing number of aging brown field and maturity fields are driving the industry operators to produce more crude oil from unconventional resources Unconventional hydrocarbon reserves including shale, tight oil & gas, and CBM dominated the global hydraulic fracturing industry accounting for over 75% of the total revenue in 2015.
+With the advent of the shale boom in the sector emerged as the largest application segment.
+Hydraulic fracturing revenue generated in the shale gas segment is expected to grow at a CAGR of 9.8% from 2016 to 2024 to reach a net worth of USD 27.35 billion by 2020.

-According to IEA estimates, production of natural gas is expected to grow over next few years and shale gas is expected to be a major contributor to this growth.
+Rising natural gas demand from power plant markets owing to the provision of enhanced fuel efficiency will propel the business growth during the forecast period.
+According to IEA estimates, production of natural gas is expected to grow over the next few years and shale gas is expected to be a major contributor to this growth.
 Tight oil, also known as shale oil, is also anticipated to be a chief source of heavy crude oil in the next few years.
-Hydraulic fracturing industry is anticipated to witness stable growth in tight gas and coal bed methane (CBM) basins over the next few years.
+The hydraulic fracturing industry is anticipated to witness stable growth in tight gas and coal bed methane (CBM) basins over the next few years.

 Asia Pacific holds immense potential for the industry growth over the next few years.
 Availability of large technically recoverable shale and CMB reserves in China, Indonesia, and Australia along with large investments through FDI channels in the hydrocarbon sector in these nations is expected to create lucrative opportunities for the industry participants to explore the untapped potential in the unconventional hydrocarbon reserves in these regional markets.